 Since 1998, Mercy has been recognized by the PA Cooperative Vocational Education Association for having been the recipient of more post-secondary scholarships than any other vocational high school in Pennsylvania.

-Mercy Vocational High School has been fully accredited by The Middle States Association since May 1, 2000.
+Mercy Vocational High School was re-accredited by The Middle States Association in 2014.